vmware-tanzu/tanzu-framework/docs/cli/cli-architecture.md

 _Plugin_ - The CLI consists of plugins, each being a cmd developed in Go and conforming to Cobra CLI standard.

+_Context_ - An isolated scope of relevant client-side configurations for a combination of user identity and server identity.

 _Repository_ - Represents a group of plugin artifacts that are installable by the Tanzu CLI.

 _DiscoverySource_ - Represents a group of plugin artifacts and their distribution details that are installable by the Tanzu CLI.